aarondon1/Virtual-HomeLab/README.md

 - **Network Security & Defense Strategies:** Setting up **firewalls, VPNs, DNS sinkholes, and segmentation** to protect sensitive systems from intrusion.

 By continuously expanding and refining the lab setup, this project will serve as a **living documentation of cybersecurity learning and skill development**, simulating **real-world security operations** while reinforcing best practices in **cyber defense, risk mitigation, and system hardening**.
-The goal of this home lab is to simulate real-world cybersecurity scenarios in a sandbox environment, focusing on configuring and defending against attacks.
+This home lab aims to simulate real-world cybersecurity scenarios in a sandbox environment, focusing on configuring and defending against attacks.
 The lab is designed to build practical skills in threat detection, incident response, and network defense.

+sidenote - I'm also currently going through Try Hack Me's SOC course (https://tryhackme.com/paths) to also familiarize myself with the skills used in the field, as well as cyber defenders (https://cyberdefenders.org/) to do more practical learning beyond theory

 ---